 \subsubsection{Source light model}

-The visible source light is smooth and we model it with a single elliptical S\'ersic profile in both families of models.
+The visible source light is smooth, and we modelled it with a single elliptical S\'ersic profile in both families of models.
 Contrary to previous TDCOSMO studies, no further structure is detected in the lensed arc.
 Thus, it is not required to add shapelets to describe extra complexity.

-\subsubsection{Perturbers model}
+\subsubsection{Perturbers' model}

-To include the perturbers in the mass model, we add an SIS component to the mass model for each perturber.
-Even though we do not fit their light in the final model, an preliminary S\'ersic fit gives us their position.
-Since P5 and P6 have different redshifts than the lens, we use the multi-lens-plane formalism introduced in Eqs. \ref{eq:multiplane} and \ref{eq:fermatpotmultiplane}.
-For the other perturbers considered, we assume that they lie in the same plane as the lens.
-We consider the perturbers P2, P5, and P6 as they have the highest flexion shifts, and P9 because of its proximity to image B. Furthermore, the perturber groups listed in Table \ref{tab:perturbergroups} are parametrized with NFW profiles.
-We estimate their scale radii using their virial mass (based on measured $R_{\rm 200}$ and $v_{\rm disp}$) and estimation of the NFW concentration parameter, $R_{\rm 200}/R_{\rm S}$ from \citet{duffy08}.
-The groups 4, 5 and 6 are alternatively included in the model.
+To include the perturbers in the mass model, we added an SIS component to the mass model for each perturber.
+Even though we did not fit their light in the final model, a preliminary S\'ersic fit gives us their position.
+Since P5 and P6 have different redshifts than the lens, we used the multi-lens-plane formalism introduced in Eqs. \ref{eq:multiplane} and \ref{eq:fermatpotmultiplane}.
+For the other perturbers considered, we assumed that they lie in the same plane as the lens.
+We considered the perturbers P2, P5, and P6 as they have the highest flexion shifts, and P9 because of its proximity to image B. Furthermore, the perturber groups listed in Table \ref{tab:perturbergroups} are parametrised with NFW profiles.
+We estimated their scale radii using their virial mass (based on measured $R_{\rm 200}$ and $v_{\rm disp}$) and estimation of the NFW concentration parameter, $R_{\rm 200}/R_{\rm S}$ from \citet{duffy08}.
+The groups 4, 5, and 6 are alternatively included in the model.

-\subsubsection{PSF Modelling}
+\subsubsection{PSF modelling}

-To complete the light model, each component is convolved by the PSF .
-As a first guess of the PSF, 5 stars of the field were stacked together using the PSFr software \citep{birrer22}.
+To complete the light model, each component is convolved by the PSF.
+As a first guess of the PSF, five stars of the field were stacked together using the PSFr software \citep{birrer22}.

-Since the spectrum of the stars in the field used for the PSF initial guess do not match the quasar one, we finalize the PSF model with 4 successive repetitions of the following sequence with the {\tt Lenstronomy} software \footnote{We used version 1.9 from \url{https://github.com/lenstronomy}} \citep{birrer18}: \begin{enumerate} \item mass and light model parameter optimization using {\tt Lenstronomy}'s built-in Particle Swarm Optimizer (PSO) routine \citep[e.g., ][]{eberhart95,birrer18} \item iterative reconstruction of the PSF on lens and source subtracted residuals.
-We also adjust the PSF noise map in a radius of 0.5\arcs around its center to adapt the constraining power of these pixels. \end{enumerate}
+Since the spectrum of the stars in the field used for the PSF initial guess does not match the quasar one, we finalised the PSF model with four successive repetitions of the following sequence with the {\tt Lenstronomy} software \footnote{We used version 1.9 from \url{https://github.com/lenstronomy}} \citep{birrer18}: \begin{enumerate} \item mass and light model parameter optimisation using {\tt Lenstronomy}'s built-in particle swarm optimiser routine \citep[e.g. ][]{eberhart95,birrer18} \item iterative reconstruction of the PSF on lens and source subtracted residuals.
+We also adjusted the PSF noise map in a radius of 0.5\arcs around its centre to adapt the constraining power of these pixels. \end{enumerate}